chspower1/todolist-client/README.md

-React로 To-Do-List 만들기 복습!
+To-Do-List!

+My first project to make using what I have learned so far!

 Feature
-1.Save to-do-list in Localstorage
+1.Save to-do-list in DB
 2.Show todolist devided to category
 3.Dark mode

 To learn these
-1.Recoil
+-Recoil
-2.Styled-components, theme
+-Styled-components, theme
-3.React-hook-from
-4.TypeScript
-5.React-router-dom
+-React-hook-from
+-TypeScript
+-Router
+-React-Query